DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 ### <a name="table-row"></a>TableRow (Extension)

-Extends [TableRow](table-view.md#table-row) with the following shape:
+A value with the [TableRow](table-view.md#table-row) shape extended by the following fields:

 Field | Type | Description
 ------|------|------------
-selected? | boolean | Specifies whether a row is selected
+selected? | boolean | Specifies if a row is selected

 ### <a name="select-all-cell-args"></a>SelectAllCellArgs

 Describes properties passed to the template that renders a cell with a selection control.

-Extends [TableCellArgs](table-view.md#table-cell-args) with the following shape:
+A value with the [TableCellArgs](table-view.md#table-cell-args) shape extended by the following fields:

 Field | Type | Description
 ------|------|------------